Doo-Wops & Hooligans: Critical reception

 Eric Henderson criticized Doo-Wops & Hooligans in Slant Magazine, saying that it "manages to wear out its welcome about halfway through" and calling it an attempt to "please just about everybody."
 He gave the album two-and-a-half stars out of 5.
-With the same rating, Jamie Milton of musicOMH wrote that it "involves throwing everything into the fire", "a contrast taken too far".
+With the same rating, Jamie Milton of MusicOMH wrote that it "involves throwing everything into the fire", "a contrast taken too far".
 Milton called it (in common with other debut albums) "opportunistic ... regardless of any forthcoming trends in pop, there's a song on the album pitched to take grasp of it all."
 A Q reviewer who gave the album two out of five stars wrote, "Mostly, he has little to say."
 The Guardian's Alexis Petridis also gave it two out of five stars due to Mars's "saccharine sound" and poor lyrical composition.
 According to Petridis, the album should have been more "groundbreaking".
 The Scotsman and Mike Diver of the BBC said that Mars could have made an album for mass appreciation.
 The Scotsman reviewer wished that Mars had recorded something more "sophisticated"; Diver said that the album is not suitable for "anyone with life and love experience beyond passing notes around at the back of class".

+In September 2024, Billboard's Kyle Denis affirmed that Doo-Wops & Hooligans has various well-known "deep-cuts" by a major audience that weren't officially promoted as U.S. radio singles.
+These songs include "Runaway Baby", "Count on Me", "Marry You" and "Talking to The Moon".